 At the heart of this flourishing region, Grenoble Alpes’ metropolitan area is one of the region’s main economic contributors, offering an array of highly-specified sectors – many on the cutting edge of their fields: micro/nanoelectronics, software development, medtech, energy, cleantech, mountain sports, and more.

 a region with international reach

 Each year, more and more French and international businesses choose Grenoble Alpes for its dynamic business and research sectors.
-Companies like Huawei, Apple and Prophesee have built R&D centers in the city, while others, like Plasmtherm and Naver Labs, have chosen it for their European headquarters.
-Some others, like BD and Caterpillar have chosen the city for the development or expansion of their production capabilities, often with the intention of being closer to regional subcontractors and research hubs.
+Companies like Apple, Huawei and Prophesee have built R&D centers in the city, while others, like Plasmatherm and Naver Labs, have chosen it for their European headquarters.
+Some others, like BD and Caterpillar, longtime residents of the area, have chosen the city for the development or expansion of their production capabilities, often with the intention of being closer to regional subcontractors and research hubs.
 With highly-developed scientific infrastructure and an entire value chain of dynamic businesses, Grenoble Alpes is ripe with opportunities for companies seeking to innovate.

 Historically, Grenoble Alpes has been a leader in scientific innovation and social progress.
 The appearance of hydroelectricity at the end of the 19th century led to the development of a diversity of industries in the region.
 The simultaneous development of the academic and industrial spheres intensified Grenoble Alpes’ reputation as a hub for new ideas and inventions.